-(State or other jurisdiction of incorporation or organization)

-(I.R.S.
-Employer Identification No.)

-27-01 Queens Plaza North, Long Island City, New York

-(Address of principal executive offices)

-11101 (Zip Code)

-(Registrant's telephone number, including area code:)

-SECURITIES REGISTERED PURSUANT TO SECTION 12(b) OF THE ACT: Title of each class Title of each class Trading Symbol Name of each exchange on which registered Common Stock, \$0.01 par value JBLU The NASDAQ Stock Market LLC

-SECURITIES REGISTERED PURSUANT TO SECTION 12(G) OF THE ACT: NONE

-Indicate by check mark YES NO ■ if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act. ■ if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act. whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files). whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer", "smaller reporting company and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer 🗹 Accelerated filer 🔲 Non-accelerated filer 💭 Smaller reporting company 💭 Emerging growth company if an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report. whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2022 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number 000-49728 jetBlue JETBLUE AIRWAYS CORPORATION (Exact name of registrant as specified in its charter) DELAWARE 87-0617894 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 27-01 Queens Plaza North, Long Island City, New York 11101 (Address of principal executive offices) (Zip Code) (718) 286-7900 (Registrant's telephone number, including area code:) SECURITIES REGISTERED PURSUANT TO SECTION 12(b) OF THE ACT: Title of each class Trading Symbol Name of each exchange on which registered Common Stock, \$0.01 par value JBLU The NASDAQ Stock Market LLC SECURITIES REGISTERED PURSUANT TO SECTION 12(G) OF THE ACT: NONE YFS NO Indicate by check mark ■ if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act. ■ if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act. ■ whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has V been subject to such filing requirements for the past 90 days. ■ whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files). ■ whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-The aggregate market value of the registrant's common stock held by non-affiliates of the registrant as of June 30, 2021 was approximately \$5.3 billion (based on the last reported sale price on the NASDAQ Global Select Market on that date).
-The number of shares outstanding of the registrant's common stock as of January 31, 2022 was 320,191,156 shares.
+The aggregate market value of the registrant's common stock held by non-affiliates of the registrant as of June 30, 2022 was approximately \$2.7 billion (based on the last reported sale price on the NASDAQ Global Select Market on that date).
+The number of shares outstanding of the registrant's common stock as of January 31, 2023 was 327,266,152 shares.